Silver City Highway: History

 State Highway 22 was named Silver City Highway on 3 August 1960, with a branch to Abbotsford Bridge over the Murray River at Curlwaa also declared, to meet Calder Highway in Victoria; while this branch is signed Calder Highway, it is officially part of Silver City Highway.
 The name was decided upon as the road's main purpose is to link Broken Hill (the Silver City) to areas north and south of the city.
 The Broken Hill ore deposit contains a vast amount of silver, lead, and zinc.
 At one stage the name "Four States Highway" was also considered, as the road connects to Queensland and Victoria at each end, and also to South Australia via Barrier Highway from Broken Hill.

-The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
-Under this act, Silver City Highway today retains its declaration as Highway 22, from the intersection with Sturt Highway at Buronga via Wentworth, Broken Hill, Cobham Lake and Tibooburra to the state border with Queensland at Warri Gate, with a branch to Abbotsford Bridge over the Murray River at Curlwaa.
+The passing of the Roads Act 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
+Under this Act, Silver City Highway today retains its declaration as Highway 22, from the intersection with Sturt Highway at Buronga via Wentworth, Broken Hill, Cobham Lake and Tibooburra to the state border with Queensland at Warri Gate, with a branch to Abbotsford Bridge over the Murray River at Curlwaa.

 Silver City Highway was signed National Route 79 between Broken Hill and Curlwaa, and the branch to Curlwaa to Abbotsford Bridge and Calder Highway, in 1955.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route B79 between Broken Hill and Buronga; the branch from Curlwaa to Abbotsford Bridge is now unallocated, despite route A79 continuing along Calder Highway in Victoria.
 The highway north of Broken Hill also remains unallocated.

 Sealing

 The Wentworth to Broken Hill section was sealed in 1969.
-Sections of highway north of Tibooburra remain unsealed.

 Work has been underway since 2011 to seal the remaining 150 km of unsealed highway.
 In June 2018, the NSW Government announced it was investing $145 million to seal the remaining 209 km of the Cobb and Silver City Highways by 2023.
-As of July 2020, all of the Silver City Highway, except a 53.1 km section extending from Tibooburra to the Queensland border at Warri Gate, was opened to traffic.
+By July 2020 the highway was sealed as far as Tibooburra, and by December 2022, the entire length to the Queensland border was sealed.